-Incorporating the school’s mission statement, or giving a nod to it, is a sure way to land your resume in the “to read” pile.
-By including or discussing the mission statement, you are showing the reader you understand what the school is all about, and you are eager to promote it.
-Educational administrators want to know they are hiring teachers who are like-minded, will be a good fit, and will work hard to achieve the same results they are.
+Incorporating the school’s mission statement, or giving the nod to it, is a sure way to land your resume in the “to read” pile.
+By including or discussing the mission statement, you show the reader you understand what the school is all about, and you are eager to promote it.
+Educational administrators want to know they are hiring teachers who are like-minded, be a good fit, and work hard to achieve the same results.

 Another aspect to consider when integrating your application letter format for teachers is industry or job title keywords.
 Buzzwords are terms that are popular, currently relevant, and looked for by hiring administrators.
 These keywords should be incorporated correctly into both your educator application letter and resume.
 Some examples of academic trending words are growth mindset, digital leadership, reflective teaching, digital learning, blended learning, differentiated instruction, interactive classroom, and student-guided learning.

 Initially, the letter of introduction and resume may be sent through the applicant tracking system ATS before a hiring authority picks it up.
-When it lands on someone’s desk, the recipient may simply scan job application documents looking for one or more of these terms; if they aren’t included, you may be passed over for another teacher candidate.
+When it lands on someone’s desk, the recipient may scan job application documents looking for one or more of these terms; if they are omitted, you may be passed over for another teacher candidate.